On the statistical arrow of time

 Thus, all the pure states within $\Omega_j$ are equally probable.
-This imply that an observer has lost all information, down to the scale of $V_{\Omega_j}$, about the system, since no distinctions can be made between the possible pure states within $\Omega_j$.
+This implies that an observer has lost all information, down to the scale of $V_{\Omega_j}$, about the system, since no distinctions can be made between the possible pure states within $\Omega_j$.
 The uniform probability distribution given by equation \ref{eq:microcanonicalprobability} is commonly referred to as the microcanonical \cite{gibbs}, or fundamental \cite{khintchine}, probability distribution.
-Thus, given that the system satisfy the Gibbs-Liouville theorem, the microcanonical probability distribution satisfy the condition for statistical equilibrium.
+Thus, given that the system satisfies the Liouville theorem, the microcanonical probability distribution satisfies the condition for statistical equilibrium.